jhumelsine/jhumelsine.github.io/_posts/2024-06-14-unit-test-attributes.md

 # Introduction
 I listed some of the issues I had with my unit tests in my previous [blog](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html#test-code-but-i-wouldnt-call-it-unit-test-code).
 My early attempts at unit testing were ineffective, and I soon abandoned them.

 This blog will focus upon the attributes of effective unit tests.
-This is not an exhaustive list, and other references will have different attributes as well.
+This is not an exhaustive list.
+Other references will have different attributes as well.

 Future blogs will present practices that help achieve and maintain these attributes.